Coping with Adversity and Trauma

 - Increased personal confidence

 - Reduction or complete elimination of trauma-reaction symptoms

 The Therapy Group of DC offers therapy that thinks beyond normal.
-We believe that working together, we can overcome your biggest challenges, and instead of getting you “back to normal,” we’ll help you get to your best.
+We believe that by working together, we can overcome your biggest challenges, and instead of getting you “back to normal,” we’ll help you get to your best.
 If you’ve been a victim of trauma or sexual violence as an adult, teen, or child, we encourage you to seek support and help.